urbanopt/urbanopt.github.io/usage/run_project.md

     uo delete --scenario <path/to/SCENARIOFILE.csv>
     ```

+### Run District Energy System (DES) simulations

+Once a project has been run with the URBANopt SDK (following the above documentation), you may run a district thermal simulation using the output from the SDK.
+In version 0.5.2 only time series simulations of 4th generation district heating & cooling systems are available.
+Additional district energy system simulation capabilities will be added in the future.

+1. Build a system parameters JSON config file from your existing simulations:

+    ```terminal
+    uo des_params --sys-param-file path/and/name/of/new/sys_params.json --scenario path/to/baseline_scenario.csv --feature path/to/example_project.json --model-type time_series
+    ```

+1. Create a Modelica model directory and give it a name:

+    ```terminal
+    uo des_create --sys-param path/to/sys_params.json --feature path/to/example_project.json --des-name path/and/name/of/new/modelica_dir --model-type time_series
+    ```

+1. Run the Modelica simulation:

+    ```terminal
+    uo des_run --model path/to/modelica_dir
+    ```

 ## Workflow Details

 The figure below describes the workflow that takes place for the *run* and *post_process* calls.